The Ultimate Guide to Electric Car Charging Networks

 Background: In fall 2012, Tesla Motors, the makers of the Model S sedan, rolled out its first so-called “Superchargers,” in order to make road trips available for free to owners of its sporty luxury sedan.

-Approximate Number of Sites: As of February 2014, there are nearly 80 available Superchargers.
+Approximate Number of Sites: As of July 2014, there are about 104 available Superchargers.

 Coverage: Supercharger stations are situated throughout the United States.

 Access: Tesla Superchargers do not require a card to initiate.
 Model S owners simply drive up and plug in.
 The chargers are available to owners of Model S models with the 85 kWh battery pack, or cars with the 60 kWh pack that have been configured to use Superchargers.

 Cost Per Charge: Free.
 No sign up and no cost for electricity.

 Technical Support: Available toll-free at 877-79-TESLA